What is Cheerleading?

-- Competitive Cheerleading: a high-energy team sport that is rapidly growing in the UK, competitive cheerleading utilises a combination of elements – jumps, tumbling, stunting and dance – all combined in a stunning 2 min 30 second routine that is assessed live by a panel of judges utilising a stringent set of rules and scoring criteria to rank teams, placing them in competitions that are held at regional, national and international level.
-Competitive cheerleading may involved teams that are either associated with a school or university, or are “All-Star”, which means the programme is run as a business and may have several teams at different levels/ages.
+Competitive Cheerleading: a high-energy team sport that is rapidly growing in the UK, and over 116 other countries worldwide, competitive cheerleading utilises a combination of elements – jumps, tumbling, stunting and dance – all combined in a stunning 2 min 30 second routine that is assessed live by a panel of judges utilising a stringent set of rules and scoring criteria to rank teams, placing them in competitions that are held at regional, national and international level.
+Competitive cheerleading may involve teams that are either associated with a school or university, or are “All-Star”, which means the programme is run as a business and may have several teams at different levels/ages.